pixel

 The rest of the devices all sent huge amounts of data to other third parties, like Microsoft, Avast, or Facebook.
 Yes, even if you don’t install any of their apps, some smartphones pass your data to them, probably through existing partnerships with that Android manufacturer that you agree to when you tap Okay on the terms and conditions that nobody ever reads fully.

-Trinity college dublin chart showing data collection by popular android smartphone manufacturers
+trinity college dublin chart showing data collection by popular android smartphone manufacturers

 Image: Trinity College Dublin